ysawada-a/aem_sticky_notes/crx-quickstart/logs/error.log.md

 ## Where

-crx-quickstart/logs/error.log
+- crx-quickstart/logs/error.log

 ## What

-Primary log file of AEM
+- The primary log file of AEM